 Periodically, teachers may arrange a field trip away from school to enrich classroom activities.
 If such a trip is arranged, parents will be notified.
-Information slips will be sent home via teacher newsletter or on a separate slip.
+Information slips will be sent home.
 These slips will notify parents of the trip's destination, date and time of the trip.
 Any student who goes on a field trip must have the school consent form letter signed.
-This letter is online at registration.
-Additional consent may be required for trips outside city limits and parents will be notified of these situations.
+This letter is given at registration.
+Additional consent may be required for certain trip and parents will be notified of these trips.
 Restriction of student participation will be based upon behavioral guidelines rather than academic achievement.
 If there are parent objections to a field trip, please notify the teacher in writing prior to the field trip day.
-Students not attending a field trip will be given an alternative assignment.